 PECO and PGW underfire amidst Philadelphia Eviction Crisis

-As tens of thousands of Philadelphians face eviction every year, some of Philadelphia's biggest service providers are getting called out for their hand in stopping - or not stopping - unlicensed property owners from renting throughout the city.
+As tens of thousands of Philadelphians face eviction every year, some of Philadelphia's biggest service providers are getting called out for their handling of meters for unlicensed property owners who rent throughout the city.

-"This is a City Council that's trying to take these issues very seriously. in many ways a lot of the work we're trying to do is not only to talk about poverty but to unpack the ways in which poverty is lived in this city.
-And one of the ways has got to do with the situation of eviction.
-We are living in a Philadelphia eviction crisis that targets the poorest of the nation's poorest large city.
-Last year, 24,000 families faced eviction and that is just the ones we knew about and had legal filings.
-All in all 1 in 14 Philly renters will face eviction in this city. [...]
-This is a crisis that deepens poverty and spread homelessness," said Councilwoman Gym, the sponsor of the bill.
+"This is a City Council that's trying to take these issues very seriously," said Councilwoman Helen Gym, the sponsor of the bill.
+"In many ways, a lot of the work we're trying to do is not only to talk about poverty but to unpack the ways in which poverty is lived in this city. [...]
+We are living in a Philadelphia eviction crisis that targets the poorest of the nation's poorest large city."

-And in the fight against poverty and a surplus of property owners that prey on those who needs affordable housing, two corporations, PECO and PGW were called out for their possibly complacent role in maintaining the status quo.
+And in the fight against poverty and a surplus of property owners that prey on those who need affordable housing, Philadelphia's energy companies were called out for their possible role in maintaining the status quo.